msaxena2/p-semantics/report/report.md

 On encountering an assingment statement of the form
-` X = E1 ` in the code attribute of an instance `M` of some machine, we first use the `eval` construct described in section [@sec:expressions] to reduce the rhs of the assignment construct.
+` X = E1 ` in the code attribute of an instance `M` of some machine, we first use the `eval` construct described in section [@sec:expressions] to reduce the right hand side (rhs) of the assignment construct.
 We then update the binding of the variable `X` in the `variables` attribute, which contains a mapping of identifiers to values, to the result of evaluating `E1`.